 To believe that the automotive mass market will become electrified as soon as cheaper models become available is unrealistic.
 While EV ranges have grown significantly, some consumers are still plagued by range anxiety, even though lack of charger availability is a far greater threat.

 The European Automobile Manufacturers’ Association (ACEA) analysed the EU’s EV infrastructure.
 It found that in 2022 nearly 42% of all electric car charging points are concentrated between the Netherlands (111,821) and Germany (87,674).
 However, these two countries only make up 10% of the EU’s entire surface area.
 The Netherlands has nearly 70 times more points than Romania, which is roughly seven times larger.

 To help tackle this issue, carmakers have been working to establish deals with infrastructure companies and provide charging solutions of their own.
 But encouraging the widespread uptake of EVs means fighting a battle on many fronts.

 This includes lowering the prices of existing EVs, trying to build batteries locally, as well as sourcing infrastructure solutions and making mass-market models.
-Strategies like these look to reduce the cost to the driver while retaining a profit margin that allows the continued development of EVs.
+Strategies like these look to reduce the cost to the driver while retaining a profit margin that allows the continued development of BEVs.